 But if you don’t have that, start hill running.
 It’s free and it’s so good for you!
 Everyone has a hill near them...or stairs!
 Go to it, run up and down, then do press ups or squats, or, if you can put some weights in a bag and then do thrusters or clean and press or snatches out in the sun.
 It doesn’t need to be heavy weights, just hard enough to make you sweat and if you’re doing it in the sun it feels so good.

 There are lots of videos on YouTube now advising of ways to make things harder, cheap and easy.
 Don’t have a weight vest?
 Put tinned food in a school bag and run or exercise with it on your back.
 Don’t have weights?
 Get a bag for life from the supermarket and put water in used milk bottles and use that instead.
 Don’t have stairs, used a small chair or a couple of thick books.
 My brother did that and used it to raise £400 for charity climbing just one step over and over and he climbed the same height as Mount Everest!

 Not having access to a gym is not an excuse!
 Especially now we can go outside!
 There’s so much we can do.

 Overhead Squats – Up to 17.2Kg

 Shoulder Press – 12.2Kg

 Previous Aeryn Ejjina Blog Posts

-Follow Aeryn on her Instagram profile @jovanbkt and keep an eye out on the Clean and Pressed social media pages so you know when the next installment is released!
+FFollow Aeryn Ejjina on her Instagram profile @aerynejjina_athletics and keep an eye out on the Clean and Pressed social media pages so you know when the next instalment is released!